 In this sense, an interesting example would be the “Skin-optical perception” – an alternative vision with the aid of the skin of the hands.

 In the second half of the 20th century, a number of works have been published in which researchers tried to detect the existence of special light – or heat – sensitive skin receptors.
+The military was particularly interested in such research because, with the help of the alleged parapsychic abilities, it was possible to gain an advantage in the Cold War, such as in espionage or information transfer.

 Due to these reasons, the term “Dermal-optical perception” is used primarily in parascience.